cs401-fall2022/lesson23-JJNugent/README.md

 # EZBlog

-To run - CD to EZBlog directory
+To run - cd to EZBlog directory

 type npm start